glouppe/info8010-deep-learning/README.md

 | May 7 | Lecture 12: Deep reinforcement learning |

-## Homeworks
+## Homework

-The goal of these two homeworks is to get you familiar with the PyTorch library.
+The goal of these two assignments is to get you familiar with the PyTorch library.
 Each homework should be done in groups of 2 or 3 (the same as for the project) and must be submitted on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/) before 23:59 on the due date.

 - [Homework 1](https://github.com/glouppe/info8010-deep-learning/raw/master/homeworks/homework1.zip): Tensor operations, `autograd` and `nn`.
 Due by March 1.